 Embracing Impermanence

 People change.
 They move.
 They grow apart.
 Life evolves, sometimes so subtly you only notice it looking back.
-And when we try to hold things still—freeze them in time—we suffer.
+And when we try to hold things still, to freeze them in time, we suffer.
+Not because change is cruel, but because we misunderstood its purpose.

 We all carry a silent hope that good things will stay just as they are.
 That the friendships that hold us now will last in the same way forever.
 That our parents will always be a phone call away.
 That the person we love today will love us the same way tomorrow.